»RELAX MAN, IT’S JUST BALLET!«

 »Dancers have told me they sometimes feel like their needs are not taken seriously by conductors.
 As ballet conductors we need to understand and appreciate how difficult dance can be.
 It is our job to support the dancers in every way we can.«

 Johannes is keen on creating new pieces for dance.
 It is his wish to bring into play his musical understanding and creative energy, therewith shaping dance creations in the years to come.

 A well-balanced singer/orchestra relationship is Johannes’ uppermost priority when conducting opera.

 »I am a singer's-conductor.
 I was lucky to have spent endless hours with singers – coaching and conducting – to have learnt to breathe with them and to understand their needs.
 Singers know they can rely on me.«

 In his function as long-term permanent conductor for the Aalto Theater in Essen and as guest conductor at opera houses throughout Germany, Johannes has conducted a wide repertoire, ranging from Scarlatti, Gluck and Mozart to Rossini, Bellini, Verdi and Puccini to Henze, Jost and Hosakawa and operettas by Offenbach, Strauß, Lehár and Kálmán.

 Johannes would like to see more pieces of our time being performed:

-»The innovation happening in opera today is concerning staging, in the way we stage the 999th production of Carmen or The Magic flute.
-There are so many operas still to be discovered and I think we need to dare ourselves to venture outside our comfort zone, in order to keep opera vibrant and relevant.«
+»The innovation happening in opera today is concerning staging, in the way we stage the 999th production of Carmen or The Magic Flute.
+There are so many contemporary operas still to be discovered and I think we need to dare ourselves to venture outside our comfort zone, in order to keep opera vibrant and relevant.«